setsumi/ShutdownTimer/README.md

-# Shutdown Timer Classic 🕒
+# Shutdown Timer 🕒

+The original code is from [here](https://github.com/lukaslangrock/ShutdownTimerClassic)

-Shutdown Timer Classic is a small little Windows application that allows you to set a timer that will shutdown, restart, hibernate, sleep or lock your PC.
+Shutdown Timer is a Windows GUI application that allows you to set a timer that will shutdown, restart, hibernate, sleep,  lock your PC or execute custom command.

 ![Screenshot of the main menu](media/screenshots/Menu.png)

-I am also planning on developing a more advanced and sleek version of this app in the future.

-**Want to contribute or take a look at my code?** Awesome, I welcome all and any contributions and would love to hear your opinion.
-Take a look at my [file and folder structure](Structure.md) document to read more about how everything ties together.

 # Usage ✨

-Shutdown Timer is a very simple application hence it is easy to use.
 Just choose a power action from the drop-down menu and then dial in the time span you want.
 If the counter reaches zero the chosen power action will be executed.

 Upon reaching zero, the Shutdown Timer will (actually Windows will do this, Shutdown Timer just gives the command to) force close any still running applications to ensure the shutdown does not get interrupted.